microsoft/TypeScript/doc/spec/Functions.md

 }
 ```

-Note that each overload and the final implementation specify the same identifier.
+Each overload and the final implementation specify the same identifier.
 The type of the local variable 'attr' introduced by this declaration is

 ```TypeScript
 var attr: {